-In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Average" and "Perception" algorithms can be useful but the "HSV (5 regions)" in the Colours Conditions gives the best results.
+In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Gradient (horizontal)" algorithm can be useful but the "HSV (5 regions)" in the Colours Distance gives the best results.

-The other conditions should be considered optional to further limit the shown matches.
+The other filters should be considered optional to further limit the shown matches.

 Some of the calculations can be time-consuming and Simimg tries to be clever about not recalculating.
 It will store the calculated values in a database for future use.
 It recognises the pictures files by their MD5-hash which means that even if you move files or rename them, their image properties will not be recalculated.

-It attempts to do the most expensive calculations in parallel making optimal use of the CPU capabilities.
+It attempts to do the most expensive calculations in parallel making optimal use of your computers capabilities.